 Mode On client Wireless Stations, the mode must be set to "Infrastructure".
 (The Access Point is always in "Infrastructure" mode.)

-SSID (ESSID) Wireless Stations should use the same SSID (ESSID) as the Access or null (blank) to allow connection to any Access Point.

-Point they wish to connect to.
-Alternatively, the SSID can be set to "any"

-WEP The Wireless Stations and the Access Point must use the same settings for WEP (Off, 64 Bit, 128 Bit).

-WEP Key: If WEP is enabled, the Key must be the same on the Wireless Stations and the Access Point.

-WEP Authentication: If WEP is enabled, all Wireless Stations must use the same setting as the Access Point (either "Open System" or "Shared Key").
+Most Wireless stations will set the correct mode automatically.
+SSID (ESSID) Wireless Stations should use the same SSID (ESSID) as the Access Point they wish to connect to.
+Alternatively, the SSID can be set to "any" or null (blank) to allow connection to any Access Point.
+Security The Wireless Stations and the Access Point must use the same settings for Wireless security.
+(Off, WEP, WPA-PSK).
+WEP: If WEP is used, the Key size (64Bit, 128Bit), Key value, and Au- thentication settings must be the same on the Wireless Stations and the Access Point.
+WPA-PSK: If WPA-PSK is used, all Wireless Stations must be set to use WPA-PSK, and have the same Pre-shared Key and encryption system.
+For Ad-hoc networks (no Access Point), all Wireless stations must use the same security settings.